Food Guide

 Food in Luanda

-Whether you want to try moamba de galinha, discover street food or order dinner to your hotel, start with the curated links below: quick to scan, easy to plan.
+Whether you want to try moamba de galinha, discover street food or order dinner to your hotel, this page helps you start quickly and explore the right links first.

 By Occasion

-• Business lunch: Portuguese grills & modern kitchens near downtown.
+• Business lunch: Portuguese grills and modern kitchens near downtown.

-• Seaside weekend: Ilha / Mussulo for fish by the kilo & shellfish.
+• Seaside weekend: Ilha and Mussulo for fish by the kilo and shellfish.

 By Neighborhood

-• Ilha do Cabo: Seafood grills, sunset bars, weekend vibe.
+• Ilha do Cabo: Seafood grills, sunset bars and weekend vibe.

-• Downtown/Baixa: Classic Portuguese, quick lunches close to offices.
+• Downtown and Baixa: Classic Portuguese and quick lunches close to offices.

-• Talatona/Luanda Sul: Family-friendly spots, malls & international picks.
+• Talatona and Luanda Sul: Family-friendly spots, malls and international picks.

 What to Try

-• Mufete: Grilled fish with beans, banana & cassava.
+• Mufete: Grilled fish with beans, banana and cassava.

 • Moamba de galinha: Palm-based chicken stew.

-• Delivery works best in central areas: add precise location notes.
+• Delivery works best in central areas, so add precise location notes.

-• Cards accepted in modern venues; carry some cash for small/local spots.
+• Cards are accepted in modern venues, but carry some cash for smaller local spots.

 • Do restaurants in Luanda accept credit cards?

 Most mid-range and high-end places accept cards, especially in hotels and malls.
-Carry some cash for small local spots.
+Carry some cash for smaller local spots.

 • What are the most famous Angolan dishes?